gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 The [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) selector did contain avoidable work.
 Rewalking each candidate's subtree becomes quadratic under deep nesting.
-A bottom-up pass required a scratch field in the full 80-byte node. turbohtml instead uses a per-query open-addressed memo keyed by relative selector and subtree root.
+A bottom-up pass required a scratch field in the full 80-byte node. turbohtml uses a per-query open-addressed memo keyed by relative selector and subtree root.
 Each subtree answer enters the memo once, yielding an amortized-linear pass.
 A query allocates the memo for `:has()` on trees deeper than 24 levels.
 Shallower pages retain the direct walk.

-The threshold protects ordinary pages from the cure.
-A shallow `:has()` walk costs less than allocating and probing a hash table, so the direct traversal remains preferable there.
-Past 24 levels, repeated subtree visits can dominate.
-Memoization begins at that point and computes each relative-selector answer once.
-This resolves the denial-of-service shape without adding a scratch field to every 80-byte node in every tree.
+A shallow `:has()` walk costs less than allocating and probing a hash table, so the direct traversal remains preferable through 24 levels.
+Past that depth, repeated subtree visits can dominate.
+Memoization computes each relative-selector answer once and bounds the repeated work without adding a scratch field to the 80-byte nodes in the trees.

 ## The GIL cannot be the lock